Catallactic/catallactic-site/docs/whitepaper.md

-## 12. Implementation of CryptoCommodites
+## 12. Implementation of CryptoCommodities
 ---

 ### 12.1.
 Smart Contract